Cadet to Medicine

 How to Apply

-Up to 5 Corps of Cadets students will be accepted per year through a selection process by the College of Medicine Admissions Committee.
-Only those students who have expressed interest in military medicine as a career; are U.S. citizens or U.S. Permanent Residents; and, have achieved at the end of their first or second-year at TAMU a minimum cumulative GPA of 3.50 and a "B" or better in all undergraduate science and math coursework will be eligible.
+Up to five Corps of Cadets students will be accepted per year through a selection process by the College of Medicine Admissions Committee.
+Only those students who have expressed interest in military medicine as a career; are U.S. citizens or U.S. Permanent Residents; and, have achieved at the end of their second-year at TAMU a minimum cumulative GPA of 3.50 and a "B" or better in all undergraduate science and math coursework will be eligible.

 The 2019 Application